 - fat, carbohydrate (total and added sugars), dietary fibre, protein

-- the various food groups from Canada’s Food Guide
+- the recommended proportions of the various food groups

 - Optimal intakes of good fats (monounsaturated, polyunsaturated) and optimal omega-6 / omega-3 ratio